0xPolygon/devrel-docs/docs/miden/note_types.md

 ## Commonalities

-In all three cases, a note's nullifier needs to be computed so the note can be "used up".
-This nullifier is stored in the notes nullifier database.
+In all three cases, a note's nullifier needs to be computed so the note can be "used up."
+Miden stores the nullifier in the notes nullifier database.

-A note's execution happens when something we call the Transaction Kernel is executed, and this is done for both private and public notes.
-The kernel is executed on the Miden VM - and so, for every execution, we get a STARK proof that the kernel was executed correctly.
-This is applied differently for private and public notes.
+A note's execution - whether private or public - happens when something called the Transaction Kernel executes.
+The kernel executes on the Miden VM - and so, for every execution, the VM generates a STARK proof that the kernel was executed correctly.
+This part is applied differently for private and public notes.

-To compute a note's nullifier, we need to know the following:
+To compute a note's nullifier, Miden needs to know the following:

 - commitment to the note's assets.
 - commitment to the note's script.
 - commitment to the note's inputs.
 - the note's serial number.

-We do not have to know all the private details (e.g. the actual assets or the actual note script), but sometimes we have them (public notes).
+Miden doesn't have to know all the private details (for example, the actual assets or the actual note script), but sometimes the clients do have them (public notes).

-## Public Notes
+## Public notes

 With Public notes, all note details are recorded on-chain.
 For example, if Alistair is sending a note to Bob, Alistair will send all note details _to_ the